algorand/mule/docs/getting_started.md

     - Echo.B
 ```

 Every time a task is executed, it produces a dictionary of outputs and stores them in memory for tasks that get executed later down the chain.
-Therefore, subsequent tasks are about to use the outputs of previous tasks using the pattern `'{{ task_id.outputs.field }}'`.
+Therefore, subsequent tasks are able to use the outputs of previous tasks using the pattern `'{{ task_id.outputs.field }}'`.
 In this example, we have the Echo.B task printing the message that Echo.A outputted.
 Therefore, when we run job-b, we see:

 ```
 $ mule -f path/to/mule.yaml job-b